 Monk 9 | Advanced Unarmoured Movement, Martial Arts: Deft Strikes (1d8), Ki Resonation Subclass Feature |

-How to multiclass in Baldur’s Gate 3
+How to multiclass in BG3

 When you create a character in Baldur’s Gate 3, you’ll be allowed to make a level 1 protagonist.
 From that point on, whenever you level up, you can multiclass.
-To do this, press left or right on the level up screen when your class and abilities appear.
-This will let you select a different class to put the level in.
+The only time multiclassing is disabled is when playing on the lowest difficulty setting, Explorer.

-Once Withers appears in your party, you can talk to him and pay him some cash to respec a character.
 This will let you use the same method listed above to spread all of the levels you’ve earned so far to your desire.

-Should you multiclass in Baldur’s Gate 3? – Pros & Cons
+Should you multiclass in Baldur’s Gate 3?